 Since 2006, The Woods Project has been changing the lives of students throughout the Houston area.
 Most students return from our trips with a greater appreciation for the world around them and an increased motivation to succeed in life.
 Our trips are staffed by experienced leaders and we adhere to strict safety guidelines.

-Please make sure your child follows the appropriate packing lists and read any other information you may have received from your child’s teacher.
+Please make sure your student follows the appropriate packing lists and read any other information you may have received from your child’s teacher.
 Also, please make sure we are aware of any medical issues or medications that your child may be taking.
 These are generally reported on the student application.

 Our trips are staffed by staff of The Woods Project and volunteer leaders.
-All leaders go through an orientation and there is always at least one leader with a Wilderness First Aid certification on site.
+All leaders go through an orientation, and there is always at least one leader with a Wilderness First Aid certification onsite.
 Teachers from every school also attend the trips and act as chaperones.

 Our goals at The Woods Project are for your child to enjoy the outdoors, meet new people and develop stronger confidence and leadership skills.
-We find that these outcomes are best achieved unplugged and away from cell phones and mp3 players.
+We find that these outcomes are best achieved unplugged and away from cell phones.
 We ask teachers to collect cell phones and other electronics at the beginning of the trip and return them to students at the end of the trip.
-Our leaders always carry phones in case of an emergency and all parents are given an emergency line to call in case they need to get in touch with their child.
+Our leaders always carry phones in case of an emergency, and all parents are given an emergency line to call in case they need to get in touch with their child.
 We also do our best to post photos of the various groups on our Facebook page so you can see that your child is safe and enjoying the trip.

-The parents listed as the emergency contacts on a student’s application will be immediately contacted and the appropriate protocols will be followed.
-Our groups are always accompanied by a leader certified in Wilderness First Aid who has also been trained with what to do in case of an emergency.
+The parents listed as the emergency contacts on a student’s application will be immediately contacted, and the appropriate protocols will be followed.
+Our groups are always accompanied by a leader certified in Wilderness First Aid who has also been trained in what to do in case of an emergency.
 If there is an emergency at home while your student is on the summer trip, please contact the emergency contact number provided to you.

 Please ensure that your child brings any necessary medications with him or her on the trip and that he or she is aware of their allergies.
-Your child should also understand how to take the medication as they will ultimately be the one responsible for taking it correctly.
+Your child should also understand how to take the medication, as they will ultimately be the one responsible for taking it correctly.
 If your child is taking medication or has any allergies, please also make sure that it was listed on the medical portion of the student application form.
 All of our leaders do carry medical information about each child so that they are aware of any medications and allergies and so we can plan the food accordingly.
 If you are not sure that the correct information was listed on the student application, please use our Contact Us form to let us know about your child’s medications or allergies.